It is an honor to share An Ecstatic Experience and Sleep is the Cousin of Death with audiences in Toronto at this years Black Star program.

-Lossless is an exploration of Black and Brown bodies as a site of compression, considering the ways that labor, illusion, loss, lineage and personhood are imagined and re-constructed.
+I was honored to have An Ecstatic Experience screened at Drexel and apart of Lossless, an exploration of Black and Brown bodies as sites of compression, considering the ways that labor, illusion, loss, lineage and personhood are imagined and re-constructed.

-Focusing on the work of black female artists, "We Wanted a Revolution: Black Radical Women" works to examine the political, social, cultural and aesthetic priorities of women of color during the emergence of second-wave feminism.
+I am thrilled to share An Ecstatic Experience with "We Wanted a Revolution: Black Radical Women," an examination of the political, social, cultural, and aesthetic priorities of women of color during the emergence of second-wave feminism.

 An Ecstatic Experience will be on view at the Atlanta Contemporary from April 13th- May 14th 2017.
 Be sure to catch it if you are in the area.